 Consider the Counselor’s Strategies and Treatments

-There are many approaches to counselling.
-You should see what approaches the counsellor uses.
-It is important to ensure that the strategies your counsellor uses are compatible with your needs and personality.
-First, ask about the counsellor’s values.
+There are many approaches to counseling.
+You should see what approaches the counselor uses.
+It is important to ensure that the strategies your counselor uses are compatible with your needs and personality.
+First, ask about the counselor’s values.
 What is his or her opinion on marriage and relationships?
 Is it compatible with your own?
 Then, ask about his or her approach.
-Is the counsellor familiar with the emotionally focused couple’s approach?
+Is the counselor familiar with the emotionally focused couple’s approach?
 Does she or he use the Gottman method?
-What other approaches has the counsellor used in the past?
-These strategies can have a large impact on the direction of your counselling.
+What other approaches has the counselor used in the past?
+These strategies can have a large impact on the direction of your counseling.

 Get a Feel for Your Dynamic with the Counselor